mozilla/ichnaea/docs/install/debug.rst

     2) "unacked_mutex"
     3) "_kombu.binding.celery.pidbox"

-The above output should be there if the async worker containers are running or have been run once.
+The above output should be there if the task worker containers are running or have been run once.

 In the same way we can connect to the MySQL database from inside the